ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/bundles/encryption.markdown

 Above example demonstrates how to create `EncryptedDB` with active encryption and with non-default encryption algorithm.

-{NOTE All encryption settings can only be provided when database is being created.
+{NOTE All encryption settings can only be provided when a database is being created.
 Changing them later will cause DB malfunction. /}

 ## Encryption key management

-In RavenDB, we have two types of configurations.
-Server-wide, which is usually located at the `App.config` file and database specific, which is located at the System database.
+In RavenDB, we have two types of configuration: server-wide configuration, which is usually located at the `App.config` file and a database specific configuration, which is located at the System database.
 For the `App.config` file, we provide support for encrypting the file using [DPAPI](http://en.wikipedia.org/wiki/Data_Protection_API), using the standard .NET config file encryption system.
-For database specific values, we provide our own support for encrypting the values using DPAPI.
+For the database specific values, we provide our own support for encrypting the values using DPAPI.

-So, as the end result of above:
+So, as the consequences of the above:
-*	Your documents and indexes are encrypted when they are on disk using strong encryption.
+*	Your documents and indexes are encrypted when they are on a disk using strong encryption.
-*	You can use a server wide or database specific key for the encryption.
+*	You can use a a server wide or database specific key for the encryption.
 *	Your encryption key is guarded using DPAPI.
-*	The data is safely encrypted on disk, and the OS guarantee that no one can access the encryption key.
+*	The data is safely encrypted on a disk, and the OS guarantees that no one can access the encryption key.

-{NOTE It is your responsibility to backup the encryption key, because there is no way to recover data without it. /}
+{NOTE It is your responsibility to backup the encryption key, as there is no way to recover data without it. /}

 ## Remarks